geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 Oh, isn't that what's currently being done?
 Python backhand runs these as unit tests?

 ##### **Geohot** [[00:13:26](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=806)]
 That doesn't run as a unit test, like we have a special worker called tensor core Tests.
 Uh and it makes tons of calls to different stuff, when this should just Like it makes tons of calls to Python.
 Where as this should just be like a unit test.
 None of this stuff is running parallaly.
 So we should look for places where where we're not using our testing framework.
 Every time we're calling some arbitrary piece of Python, this is always how things break, too.
 Everything should just be in test.
 If we only want it to run on one device, it should be in unit, and then that.
-I think also we might be able to migrate a bunch of stuff to unit, for things that are clearly...
+I think also we might be able to migrate a bunch of stuff to unit, for things that are clearly..

 ##### **Chenyu** [[00:14:11](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=851)]
 So that's another thing I have been adding, and now unit is very big, such that metal unit is getting slow.
 Which unit is slow?
 Metal unit as a whole is slow.
 Metal unit.
 Do we have a metal unit?
-Yeah, I think unit's running on metal, and...
+Yeah, I think unit's running on metal, and..

 ##### **Geohot** [[00:14:32](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=872)]
 Oh, you mean Mac OS?
 Yeah, Mac OS.
 Well, we call something Mac OS unit, but it has a ton of random crap in there.
 Yes, so we definitely have something that needs to be split up, and something that can be merged out again.
 In fact, this doesn't even look like it's running the unit test.
 No, it's running PyTest.
 We call it PyTest, though.
 Well, no, but it runs PyTest for AMD and stuff.
 Oh, that's the other stuff.
 I'm looking at Mac OS unit, and it looks like this doesn't actually run the unit test.